RayRoestenburg/scala-io-exercise-2/README.md

 In the previous exercise we ended up with a **Receptionist** that creates a child **ReverseActor** to do the actual work (String reversal).
 The **ReceptionistSpec** is more of an integration test than a unit test right now.
 Both the **Receptionist** and the **ReverseActor** are tested at once.

 In this exercise we are going to decouple the **Receptionist** from the **ReverseActor** so that we can use a mock to only test the **Receptionist**.
+A **CreationSupport** trait has been added for creating and getting references to child actors.
+The ReverseResponse has an added property, *isPalindrome*.
+The ReverseActor should now return a **ReverseResult** if it could reverse the string or a **PalindromeResult** case object if the received string value is a palindrome and reversal has no effect.

 ###Objective

+The objective of this exercise is to create a unit test for the **Receptionist** that simply checks that it returns the correct response when a mock actor returns a **PalindromeResult** or a **ReverseResult**.
+This should be achieved by creating a **TestCreationSupport** trait in the **ReceptionistSpec** that creates a FakeReverseActor which only responds to the cases defined in the test.

 ###What is already prepared

 The end result of exercise 1 is the starting point of this exercise.
-The project contains a solution for exercise 1.
+Added to this a CreationSupport trait is created and the ReverseResponse now includes an isPalindrome boolean.

 ###The Exercise

-Ideas (For next exercises):
-  - add a counter (how many times was reverse called, fire and forget (event Stream or tell) and request the number of counts)

-  - define one string that crashes your dear ReverseActor. create a supervisorStrategy that restarts X times, after which the 'reverse service' is taken offline or switches behavior. (using Stop after x times, death watch and create a new child which does something else than reverse, like sending ReverseError back which turns into a status code)

-  - do a reverse, then uppercase 'flow'.
+Change **Receptionist** class to trait and mix in the **CreationSupport** trait.

+Create an **ActorContextCreationSupport** that extends the existing **CreationSupport** and uses an **ActorContext** to implement the methods.

+In the **Main** class, create a **TheReceptionist** class that extends the **Receptionist** trait with the **ActorContextCreationSupport**.

+Change the ReverseActor so it returns a **PalindromeResult** or a **ReverseResult**.

+In **Receptionist**, based on the result of the ReverseActor (ReverseResult or PalindromeResult) complete with a ReverseResponse that indicates isPalindrome true or false.

+Make the **ReceptionistSpec* work as a unit test with a **FakeReverseActor**.
+Also make the **ReverseActorSpec** work.